 Choosing to live frugally, however, is empowering.
 You are in control of your money and don’t allow your circumstances or other people to control your actions.

 Choosing to live on less brings freedom.
 You no longer have to use credit cards in case of an “emergency” car repair.
 You are fully aware that car repairs will be needed and you save ahead of time for them.

 Choosing to live on less means that you choose how and when and where to spend your money.
-You make your financial decisions based on what is best for you and your family, not what the neighbors think.
+You make your financial decisions based on what is best for you and your family, not what the neighbors or your family members think.